 As part of the IPO, we announced our intention to pay quarterly cash dividends to the holders of our Class A common stock and, on March 26, 2007, we paid our first quarterly cash dividend of \$0.07 per share to holders of record of our Class A common stock as of March 12, 2007.
-Management intends to recommend to our board of directors that we increase our quarterly cash dividend to \$0.10 per share.
+Our board of directors has declared a quarterly cash dividend of \$0.10 per share to holders of record of our Class A common stock as of June 1, 2007, payable on June 15, 2007.
 However, there is no assurance that sufficient cash will be available to pay future dividends.